 StockSnap.io is a sister site to Snappa, an online tool for creating graphics for blogs, websites, social media, and online advertising.
 It uses a freemium model, so you can use a limited version for free.
 In fact we did, the featured image for this blog post was created with Snappa.
 It took us less than five minutes to choose from one of their many templates, find a nice background image, and put the text in place.

 Stockpic is another great source of attribution free stock photography.
 Most of the material is from the owner/founder of the website, but is highly professional and not available else where on the internet.
 If you’re struggling to find the right image on larger sites I would definitely have a look here.
 I’ve included one of his shots above so you can see the high quality of his work.
 Come to think about it I’m not sure why I don’t use this site more often.

-A photography community that started out on Tumblr 3 years ago.
+Unsplash is a photography community that started out on Tumblr 3 years ago.
 The site hosts some beautiful photography, and it is all free to use as you like with no attribution required.
 The contributor list even includes NASA, with probably the coolest selfie both on and off the planet.

 Picjumbo was created and is run by Viktor Hanacek, and all photography on the site is by him.
 He uses the money he earns from picjumbo to travel and take more photos for the website, who can argue with that.
 Images are available free to use without attribution.
 Picjumbo works on a the freemium model, charging a monthly fee for access to their premium image collections.

 Another great community of photographers giving their work away for free.
 All pictures on Life of Pics are under the creative commons licence so you can use them for almost anything free of charge.
 There is also a Life of Vids sister site if you need moving images.